Letter from the Editor

 So you won’t find fluffy makeup tips here–there are literally thousands of beauty blogs that will tell you how to wear the latest shade of red lipstick or how to apply pore-clogging foundation.
 I’m done covering up my skin.

 And if you’re over 30, you should be too.

 Instead of relying on makeup to look and feel your best, why not aim to get your skin to a state where you don’t need a drop of foundation?
 It’s possible.

 How?
 Be proactive: commit to a skin care routine that works for you.
-Find one by working with a dermatologist (just like how you maintain your teeth health with a dentist).
-Nourish your skin health with clean food.
+Find one by working with a reputable dermatologist, just like how you maintain your teeth health with a dentist.
+Nourish your skin’s health with clean food.
 Cultivate these three habits and you’ll stay ahead of the aging game by ten years.

 Wouldn’t it be nice to look and feel 30 when you’re 40?
 40 when you’re 50?
 And 50 when you’re…75?!

-Hey, and if you think you’re doomed to have horrible skin because your mom or dad does, don’t fret: It’s believed that only about 30% of facial aging is genetic, according to the Facial Aesthetics Care & Education Institute (FACE), an independent group of Canadian physicians and surgeons ensuring the highest standards in cosmetic enhancement procedures.
+Hey, and if you think you’re doomed to have horrible skin because your mom or dad does, don’t fret: only about 30% of facial aging is genetic, according to the Facial Aesthetics Care & Education Institute (FACE), an independent group of Canadian physicians and surgeons ensuring the highest standards in cosmetic enhancement procedures.
 The rest, they say, is caused by repetitive sunlight, smoking, and the environment.
-Totally controllable factors–your double helix does not control your face fate!
+Totally controllable factors.

 Ready to ditch the concealer for good?
 Stay connected, and let’s grow healthier, happier, and hotter together.